Festival Animanie

 Pilsen

-international competition for filmmakers under 26 years of age
+international film & game competition for creators under 26 years of age

 competition for prizes, cinema, animation workshops, interesting guests, educational programme